-To figure out if a particular craft is your passion or not, you firstly need to understand your reasons and justifications for jumping into that career.
-And secondly you need know your motivation for continuing to pursue what you’re doing on a daily basis.
+To figure out if a particular craft is your passion or not, you first need to understand your reasons and justifications.

-For the grand majority of people, the answer at the top of their list of reasons is: Money.
-Most of us pick our majors in college and choose our career-tracks based on money-motivated reasons.
+Most of us pick our majors in college and choose our career tracks based on money-motivated reasons.

 And there’s nothing wrong with building your bank account.

-When you do find something—some hobby, activity, career, sport, job, or career—that you show up for day in and day out purely for the happiness that comes over you when you do it, then you will finally Know that You’ve Found Your Passion.
+When you find something—some hobby, activity, career, sport, job, or career—that you show up for the day in and day out purely for the happiness that comes over you, then you will finally know that you’ve found your passion.